staD020/png2prg/readme.md

     .byte 6      // wait for 6 frames
     ...          // next frame(s)
     .byte $ff    // end of all frames

+## Animation csv

+Since version 1.11.1 the -anim-csv flag has been added to give more freedom to users wanting to create animation displayers.
+It is now possible to have a custom -frame-delay per frame.

+The csv should simply look like this, rows of frame delay value and image:

+    10,frame0.png
+    50,frame1.png
+    10,frame2.png

+Examples can be found here: [Évoluer by The Sarge](https://github.com/staD020/png2prg/blob/master/testdata/evoluer/evoluer.csv) and [Rose by Sander](https://github.com/staD020/png2prg/blob/master/testdata/petscii/anim/rose.csv)

+    png2prg -d -o evoluer.prg -sid testdata/evoluer/Evoluer.sid -anim-csv testdata/evoluer/evoluer.csv
+    png2prg -d -o rose.prg -anim-csv testdata/petscii/anim/rose.csv

 ## Displayer